-Comcast has partnered with the University of California - San Francisco's Transgender Care Program to provide this resource available to all Comcast employees and their dependents currently enrolled in either an IBC or UMR medical plan (Pay Now, Pay Later or EPO) through Comcast.
+Comcast has partnered with the University of California - San Francisco's Transgender Care Program to provide this resource available to all Comcast employees and their dependents currently enrolled in an IBC/IBX medical plan (Pay Now, Pay Later or EPO) through Comcast.
 You do not need to be in care at UCSF to use this resource.
 This resource is available to provide information, education, care navigation and support for our employees and their dependents.

 - Handle member inquiries by internet portal/phone